Junior School (Pre-Kindergarten to Year 6)

 Competitions: Year 3 to Year 6: IPSHA Soccer Competition

-Year 7 to Year 12: IGSA Soccer Competition, Ascham 5 -A-Side, CIS Football Cup
+Year 7 to Year 12: IGSA Soccer Competition

 The Aquatic Centre offers Learn to Swim programs for all levels and ages, a multi-level squad program for competitive swimmers and squads for those students who just wish to swim for fitness, endurance or to improve technique.
 For Learn to Swim and competitive squads, please contact the Aquatic Centre.